Time dispersion in quantum electrodynamics: Discussion

 \paragraph{Conclusion}

-Any time dependent quantum phenomena viewed at a sufficiently short time scale (attoseconds or less) and viewed with time sensitive detectors should either show the effects of quantum mechanics along the time dimension or else call into question the fundamental principles either of quantum mechanics or of special relativity or both.
+Any time dependent quantum phenomena viewed at a sufficiently short time scale (attoseconds or less) and with sufficiently time sensitive detectors should either display novel phenomena along the time/energy axis or at a minimum deepen and make more precise our understanding of the role of time in quantum mechanics.